 Join today and enjoy unlimited free entry to all V&A exhibitions, Members-only previews and more

 Over the centuries, a multitude of tools and accessories have been developed for all kinds of sewing and embroidery, from thimbles to etuis and chatelaines.
-Over two days, you will explore examples from the V&A collection and the course leader's own collection, learning about their outstanding artistic qualities.Read more
+This Weekend Course will explore examples from the V&A collection and the course leader's own collection, learning about their outstanding artistic qualities.Read more

 Clare Ford-Wille is an associate lecturer at Birkbeck College, University of London and also lectures regularly for many other institutions including the Victoria and Albert Museum, Morley College, the National Trust, and the NACF as well as leading groups to places of art historical in Europe.